 That’s the right way round, and there is a human gate: I commit and merge every file into the vault myself, so nothing reaches the build that I didn’t put there.
 But the gate guards authorship, not classification.
 The decision that actually controls exposure - encrypt this, leave that plaintext - is one I make by hand, once, with no second reviewer.
 A file I forget to encrypt, or one that doesn’t match a crypt pattern, publishes on the next build exactly as cleanly as something I meant to share.
 The encryption rules fail open, so the real risk isn’t an unreviewed file - it’s a misjudged one.

-After the copy, it’s ordinary Quartz: install dependencies, parse and transform the Markdown (wikilinks, math, syntax highlighting), and render everything to static HTML, CSS, and JS in a public/ directory.
+After the copy, it’s ordinary Quartz: install dependencies, parse and transform the Markdown (wikilinks, LaTeX, syntax highlighting), and render everything to static HTML, CSS, and JavaScript in a public/ directory.
 That directory is the entire product.
 Everything after this point is logistics.

-The artifact is uploaded to a CDN, not deployed on a server
+2. The artifact is uploaded to a CDN, not deployed on a server I administer

 The build ends by packaging public/ as an artifact and handing it to GitHub’s Pages infrastructure, which ingests it and makes it the new content for suisuss.github.io/quartz.
 No file ever lands on a server I administer.
 There is nothing to SSH into.